-In the neighborhood where I used to work, I fucked the sous chef I worked with, and then I fucked someone who worked in our sister restaurant down the street, and I dated the bartender at a restaurant in the neighborhood.
+In the neighbourhood where I used to work, I fucked the sous chef I worked with, and then I fucked someone who worked in our sister restaurant down the street, and I dated the bartender at a restaurant in the neighbourhood.
 Sometimes none of these people know you fucked them all, and then they all talk to each other and you want to die.
-That's why I recently had to flee the neighborhood.
+That's why I recently had to flee the neighbourhood.

 In this industry, there are a lot of weird boundaries for professional relationships and for personal relationships.

 Last Call: The Perils of Running a Bar by Yourself

 Hospitality is a place where you meet a lot of lonely people all the time, and it's really hard to set boundaries in a way that doesn't make people feel bad.
 Sometimes you come in here alone because you had nobody else to eat dinner with, and you need somebody to talk to.
 And I don't know how to tell you to back off in a way that both isn't devastating to you and leaves me with the money I need to pay my health insurance.

 Sometimes when I hit it off really hard with customers it's because I know I'm going to make money at the end of the transaction.
 Every once in awhile, I'm actually into customers.
 There was a professor who would come in every Wednesday for a long time—like a year.
 He'd sit and have a sandwich and I'd give him beers and we'd hang out.
 One day, he came in, he had a sandwich, and he asked me out.
 Then we went down the street, we had a couple drinks, and we had sex.